Dherse/masterproef/content/2_ecosystem.typ

 #import "../elems/tablex.typ": *
 #import "../elems/template.typ": *

-= Programming of photonic processors
+= Programming of photonic processors <sec_programming_photonic_processors>

 The primary objective of this chapter is to explore the different aspects of programming photonic processors.
 This chapter will start by looking at different traditional programming ecosystems and how different languages approach common problems when programming.
 Then an analysis of the existing software solutions and their limitations will be done.
 Finally, an analysis of relevant programming paradigms will be done.
 The secondary objective of this chapter is to make the reader familiar with concepts and terminology that will be used in the rest of the thesis.
 This chapter will also introduce the reader to different programming paradigms that are relevant for the research at hand, as well as programming language concept and components.
 As this chapter also serves as an introduction to programming language concepts, it is written in a more general way, exploring components of programming ecosystems -- in @sec_components -- before looking at specificities that are relevant for the programming of photonic processors.

-== Programming languages as a tool
+== Programming languages as a tool <sec_language_tool>

 #info-box(kind: "definition", footer: [ Adapted from @noauthor_imperative_2020 ])[
-    *Imperativeness* refers to whether the program specifies the expected results of the computation or the steps needed to perform this computation.
+    *Imperativeness* refers to whether the program specifies the expected results of the computation (declarative) or the steps needed to perform this computation (imperative).
 These differences may be understood as the difference between _what_ and _how_, or what the program should do and how it should do it.
 ]

 Programming languages, in the most traditional sense, are tools used to express _what_ and, depending on its imperativeness and paradigm, _how_ a device should perform a task.
 A device in this context, means any device that is capable of performing sequential operations, such as a processor, a microcontroller or another device.
 However, programming languages are not limited to programming computers, but are increasingly used for other tasks.
 So-called #gloss("dsl", long: true, suffix: [s]) are languages designed for specific purposes that may intersect with traditional computing or describe traditional computing tasks, but can also extend beyond traditional computing. @dsl[s] can be used to program digital devices such as @fpga[s], but also to program and simulate analog systems such as @verilog-ams or @spice.

 Additionally, programming languages can be used as a tool to build strong abstractions over traditional computing tasks.
 For example, @sql is a language designed to describe database queries, by describing the _what_ and not the _how_, making it easier to reason about the queries being executed.
 Other examples include _Typst_, the language used to create this document.

 Furthermore, some languages are designed to describe digital hardware, so-called @rtl #gloss("hdl", long: true, suffix: [s]).
 These languages are used to describe the hardware in a way that is closer to the actual hardware, and therefore, they are not used to describe the _what_ but the _how_.
-These languages are not the focus of this thesis, but they are important to understand the context of the research at hand, and they will be further examined in @sec_existing_eco where they applicability to the research at hand will be discussed.
+These languages are not the focus of this thesis, but they are important to understand the context of the research at hand, and they will be further examined in @sec_ecosystem_components_summary where they applicability to the research at hand will be discussed.

 As such, programming languages can be seen, in a more generic way, as tools that can be used to build abstractions over complex systems, whether software systems or hardware systems, and therefore, the ecosystem surrounding a language can be seen as a toolbox providing many amenities to the user of the language.
 Is it therefore important to understand these components and reason about their importance, relevance and how they can best be used for a photonic processor.

+== Typing in programming languages <sec_typing>

+#info-box(kind: "definition", footer: [ Adapted from @cardelli_understanding_1985 ])[
+    A *type system* is a system made of rules that assigns a property called a type to values in a program.
+It dictates how to create them, what kind of operations can be done on those values, and how they can be combined.
+]

+#info-box(kind: "definition", footer: [ Adapted from @cardelli_understanding_1985 ])[
+    *Static or dynamic typing* refers to whether the type of arguments, variables and fields is known at compile time or at runtime.
+In statically typed languages, the type of values must be known at compile time, while in dynamically typed language the type of values is computed at runtime.
+]

+All languages have a type system, it provides the basis for the language to reason about values.
+It can be of two types: static or dynamic.
+Static typing allows the compiler to know ahead of executing the code what each value is and means.
+This allows the compiler to provide features such as type verification -- that a value has the correct type for an operation -- but also to optimize the code to improve performance.
+On the contrary, dynamic typing does not determine the type of values ahead of time, instead forcing the burden of type verification to the user.
+This practice makes development easier at the cost of increase overhead during execution and the loss of some optimizations @dot_analysis_2015.
+Additionally, dynamic typing is a common source of runtime errors for programs written in a dynamically typed language, something that is caught during the compilation process in statically typed languages.

+Therefore, static typing is generally preferred for applications where speed is a concern, as is the case in _C_ and _Rust_.
+However, dynamic typing is preferred for applications where iteration speed is more important, such as in _Python_.
+However, some languages exist at the intersection of these two paradigms, such as _Rust_ which can infer parts of the type system at compile time, allowing the user to write their code with fewer type annotations, while still providing the benefits of static typing.
+This is achieved through a process called type inference, where the compiler generally uses the de facto standard algorithm called _Hindley-Milner_ algorithm #cite("milner_theory_1978", "rust_compiler"), which will be discussed further in @sec_phos.

+== Explicitness in programming languages <sec_explicitness>

+In language design, one of the most important aspect to consider is the explicitness of the language, that is, how much details must the user manually specify and how much can be inferred.
+This is a trade-off between the expressiveness of the language and the complexity of the language.
+A language that is too explicit is both difficult to write and to read, while a language that is too implicit is difficult to understand and reason about, while also generally being more complex to implement.
+Therefore, it is important to find a balance between these two extremes.
+Another factor to take into account is that too much "magic", that is operations being done implicitly, can lead to difficult to understand code, unexpected results and bugs that are difficult to track down.

+Therefore, it is in the interest of the language designer and users to find a balance where the language is sufficiently expressive while also being sufficiently explicit.
+This is, generally, a difficult balance to find and can take several iterations to achieve.
+This balance is not the same for every programming languages either, the target audience of the language tends to govern, at least to some extent, which priorities are put in place.
+For example, performance focused systems, such as @hpc solutions, tend to be very explicit, with find grained control to eke out the most performance, while on the contrary, systems designed for beginners might want to be more implicit, sacrificing complexity and fine grained control for ease of use..

 == Components of a programming ecosystem <sec_components>